joelhooks/angularjs-FlightDashboard/README.md

 >
 Note that the code show above does NOT handle errors.

 I personally consider deep nesting to be an **anti-pattern**.
 Fortunately we can restructure the code for errors, clarity, and maintenance.
 Here we leverage the fact that a promise handler can return:

 *  A value - that will be delivered to subsequent resolve handlers
 *  A **promise** - that will create a branch queue of async activity
 *  A exception - to reject sebsequent promise activity
 *  A rejected promise - to propogate rejections to subsequent handlers

-Since promise handlers can **return Promises**, let's use that we a refactor approach:
+Since promise handlers can **return Promises**, let's use that technique to refactor a new implementation:

 ```javascript
 var FlightDashboard = function( $scope, user, flightService, weatherService )